openwisp/openwisp-notifications/README.rst

 15. Register Template Tags
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you need to use template tags of *openwisp_notifications*, you will need to register as the, shown in
+If you need to use template tags of *openwisp_notifications*, you will need to register as shown in
 `"templatetags/notification_tags.py" of sample_notifications
 <https://github.com/openwisp/openwisp-notifications/blob/master/tests/openwisp2/sample_notifications/templatetags/notification_tags.py>`_.